-Beginning in June 2012, undocumented immigrants who could answer "yes" to the following six questions were eligible to apply for DACA, or Deferred Action for Childhood Arrivals.
-If granted DACA, they were given work permits and could apply to travel internationally.
-President Trump ended the program in September 2017.
+Undocumented immigrants who can answer "yes" to the following six questions are eligible to apply for DACA, or Deferred Action for Childhood Arrivals.
+If granted DACA, they are given work permits and can apply to travel internationally in an emergency situation.

 When DACA went into effect on June 15, 2012,

 were you under 31 years old and without legal immigraton status?

 Did you arrive in the U.S. before your 16th birthday?

 Have you lived exclusively in the U.S. since June 15th, 2007?

 Is your criminal record mostly clean?